moraki-finance/ruby-experian/README.md

   end
 ```

-### Report
+### Credit Report

-You can hit the report api to get the 360 credit report from Experian by passing in a CIF to the call.
+You can hit the credit report api to get the 360 credit report from Experian by passing in a CIF to the call.
 Note that only some sections of the report are exposed.
 Other sections will be exposed as needed / requested.

 The exposed sections for now are: